ghgoodreau/flux/README.md

 Generate multiple completions per prompt in a tree structure and explore the best ones in parallel.

-forked to add audio, currently with ElevenLabs support (please expect bugs).
+Forked to add audio, currently with ElevenLabs support (please expect bugs).
 Whisper support is coming.